Biological neuron model: Pharmacological input stimulus neuron models

 The models in this category produce predictions for experiments involving pharmacological stimulation.

 Synaptic transmission (Koch & Segev)

 According to the model by Koch and Segev, the response of a neuron to individual neurotransmitters can be modeled as an extension of the classical Hodgkin–Huxley model with both standard and nonstandard kinetic currents.
-Four neurotransmitters primarily have influence in the CNS.
+Four neurotransmitters primarily influence the CNS.
 AMPA/kainate receptors are fast excitatory mediators while NMDA receptors mediate considerably slower currents.
 Fast inhibitory currents go through GABAA receptors, while GABAB receptors mediate by secondary G-protein-activated potassium channels.
 This range of mediation produces the following current dynamics: